Sloppy Copies

 Key Takeaways

-• The original project is a no-strings-attached free tool for organising bands, built as a personal hobby using Ruby on Rails.
+• The original project was a no-monetization-intent, free tool to organize bands, built in Ruby on Rails as a weekend exercise.

 Hacker News Comment Review